 That’s what my Facilitator course was like.
 The problem was that we spent more time trying to figure out the technical details of the mock analysis than learning how to facilitate our Working Group.

 The Facilitator Course I offer includes exercises and assignments that highlight situations a Facilitator often faces with an RCM Working Group.
 This give you insight into real-world issues that inevitably arise during real-world analyses.
 It’s impossible for me to teach you every scenario that will arise, but it gives you a good base to start with.

-I’ve been facilitating RCM analyses for 22 years.
+I’ve been facilitating RCM analyses for nearly 25 years.
 (I still actively facilitate RCM analyses with my clients.)
 I’m excited to teach you what I’ve learned so that you can become an even more valuable member of your Reliability team.